tytydraco/yessleep/out/How_I_Got_Into_Woodworking__And_Demonology_Part_1.md

-This is a ghost story.
+This is about a ghost.

 Well, sort of.

 Not in a haunted house, poltergeist, Ouija board kind of way.
-But a ghost story, nonetheless.
+But a ghost, nonetheless.

 Hmm.
 I'm not describing this very well, am I?